begelb/MLCD/README.md

 ## Installation
 This code was developed using [Python 3.9.6](https://www.python.org/downloads/release/python-396/). **The program must be executed using Python<=3.11**.

-After downloading a copy of this repository, navigate to the project folder and use one of the following commands to install the attractor_id package.
+After downloading a copy of the repository, navigate to the project folder and use one of the following commands to install the attractor_id package.
 The first commmand is preferred if you have multiple versions of Python.

 ```python -m pip install .```